 The heart sounds used to be recorded via traditional stethoscope.
 Relevant features were extracted using several signal processing tools, discrete wavelet transfer, fast fourier transform, and linear prediction coding.
 The achieved recognition rates were around 95.7%.

 Due to recent technological advancements, the quality of phonocardiography signals is no longer an issue.
 However, the appropriate algorithms for auto-diagnosis of heart diseases, which would be capable of distinguishing the known pathological states, have not been developed yet.
-The main issue is a non-stationary character of phonocardiography signals, as well as wide range of distinguishable pathological heart sounds.
+The main issue is a non-stationary character of phonocardiography signals, as well as a wide range of distinguishable pathological heart sounds.
 Advanced pattern recognition, performed by the AI within milliseconds could bring heart sound analysis to a whole new level.

 Companion robots for the elderly